Mohamed-Salah991/My-Read-App/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Main Page

+Show all books shelf and you can change shelf, the data will re-render without reload the page

+## Book Component

+- responsible for render books in good view
+- you can also use it in search page and inside every shelf

+## Routing

+- Home page
+- Search page